JonZwe/FindPFAS/README.md

     (tol = 0.001)

--   Next, the intensity threshold for fragments that should be considered can be choosen: (absolute or relative, in the GUI specified by Radio button).
-If the noise threshold of typical MS/MS spectra is known, absolute thresholds can have advantages, otherwise relative thresholds should be choosen.\
+-   Next, the intensity threshold for fragments that should be considered can be chosen: (absolute or relative, in the GUI specified by Radio button).
+If the noise threshold of typical MS/MS spectra is known, absolute thresholds can have advantages, otherwise, relative thresholds should be chosen.\
     (I\_min = 5)\
     (rel\_intens = True)

--   In the next field the mass tolerance (Da) to remove persistent background precursor masses that are triggered n-times for MS/MS can be set (see also next point).\
+-   In the next field, the mass tolerance (Da) to remove persistent background precursor masses that are triggered n-times for MS/MS can be set (see also next point).\
     (tol\_multiples = 0.002)